zhaoweiyu-github/ChromBERT/docs/source/scripts/chrombert_imputation_cistrome_sc.rst

     Path to the regulator prompt cache file.
 Optional.

+.. option:: --prompt-regulator-cache-pin-memory
+    Pin memory for regulator prompt cache for further accelerating.
+Default is False.

+.. option:: --prompt-regulator-cache-limit
+    The limit of regulator prompt cached in memory.
+Be mindful of your memory usage!

 .. option:: --prompt-celltype

     The cell-type-specific prompt.
 For example, *dnase:k562* for cistrome prompt and *k562* for expression prompt.
 It can also be provided in the supervised file if the format supports.
 Optional.